 In RA format

-This amazing recording makes a love song of what you'd never supposed to be one.
+This amazing recording makes a love song of what you'd never have supposed to be one.

 The singer is a certain Lawrence O'Neil, about whom I'm not able to find anything